San Joaquin Delta College

 San Joaquin Delta College (Delta College) is a public community college in Stockton, California.
 It was founded in 1935 as Stockton Junior College.
 The college serves a district area that includes all of San Joaquin County and parts of Alameda, Calaveras, Sacramento, and Solano counties.
-It is the only community college in the country to offer an Electron Microscopy program.

 History

 Stockton Junior College began as a division of the College of the Pacific in 1935.
 It changed its name to Stockton College in 1948.
 In 1963, it became a separate community college district and changed its name to San Joaquin Delta College.

 Delta College moved to a new 165-acre campus in 1972, and its previous campus reverted to the University of the Pacific.

 Academics

 The college provides Associate of Arts degree programs as well as certificates.
 While the college's main campus is in Stockton, the college typically serves about 24,000 students each year from a geographic area larger than the states of Rhode Island and Delaware.